Consensys/besu-sample-networks/README.md

 `./run.sh -c ibft2 -e`

 Use cases:
- - you are learning about how ethereum works
+ - you are learning about how Ethereum works
- - you are looking to create a private eth network
+ - you are looking to create a private Ethereum network
  - you are a DevOps engineer or administrator looking to see how the full blockchain works with logging and metrics
  - you are a DApp developer and looking to build on the previous example with the ability to see transaction logs via ELK